claimvantage/absence-piechart/README.md

 Follow the steps for [Getting Started on Heroku with Node.js ](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

-Once you are ready to push your local changes onto Heroku, perform the following commands in the root folder of absence-piechart.
+Once you are ready to push your local changes onto Heroku, perform the following commands in Terminal.
 ```bash
 git add --all
 ```